Gujar (Muslim traditions) in Pakistan

 What Are Their Needs?

-The Gujur have long been hidden away and forgotten by most of the world.
-The governments of the countries where they live can be hostile to any form of proselytizing; and so government restrictions apply, but most of the time Christians can follow their own religion.
-There are more problems from family members than from the government.
+The Gujar have long been hidden away and forgotten by most of the world.
+The governments of the countries where they live can be hostile to any form of proselytizing; and so government restrictions apply.
+Spiritual interference from family members exceeds that from governments.
+Everyone cares what family members think; few care what government officials think.
+Family members hold a lot of power over each individual.

 Prayer Points